Sqoop Tutorial

 Case 25: Exporting to RDBMS from HDFS

-sqoop export connect jdbc:mysql://192.168.1.0/db1 username root password root table tbl1 export-dir /data1
+sqoop export –connect jdbc:mysql://192.168.1.0/db1 –username root –password root –table tbl1 –export-dir /data1

-sqoop export connect jdbc:mysql://192.168.1.0/db1 username root password root table tbl1 export-dir /data1 batch
+sqoop export –Dsqoop.export.records.per.statement=10 –connect jdbc:mysql://192.168.1.0/db1 –username root –password root –table tbl1 – export-dir /data1

-sqoop export Dsqoop.export.records.per.statement=10 connect jdbc:mysql://192.168.1.0/db1 username root password root table tbl1 export-dir /data1
+sqoop export –Dsqoop.export.records.per.statement=10 –connect jdbc:mysql://192.168.1.0/db1 –username root –password root –table tbl1 – export-dir /data1

 [It is like INSERT INTO TBL1 VALUES(),(),()......;]

-There are the three different methods of exporting data fro HDFS to
+There are the three different methods of exporting data fro HDFS to RDBMS.
+We can combine them also to get the query optimised

-sqoop export connect jdbc:mysql://192.168.1.0/db1 username root password root table tbl1 staging-table temp_tbl1 export-dir /data1
+sqoop export –connect jdbc:mysql://192.168.1.0/db1 –username root –password root –table tbl1 –staging-table temp_tbl1 –export-dir /data1

 Here, at the period of time the database have two datasets which is